 - To use the default database as configured by your server admin, leave the dropdown unselected.

 - To override the default, select a database from the list.

-For ODBC and OLEDB connection instructions, see ODBC and OLEDB database connections.
+For ODBC and OLEDB connection instructions, visit ODBC and OLEDB Database Connections.

 If you experience performance issues writing to SQL Server, you can use the bulk loader.
 In the Output Data tool Configuration window, select the dropdown and select Data sources > Microsoft SQL Server > Bulk.

 This option requires a DSN connection with ODBC.
 Visit ODBC and OLEDB Database Connections.